 Step 1 – Drive Flaky Tests out into the Open

 A flaky test appears once in a while by definition.
-If you're using a continuous integration (CI) service, you might have seen a flaky test only in the CI environment, but never locally.
+If you’re using a continuous integration (CI) service such as Semaphore, you might have seen a flaky test only in the CI environment, but never locally.
 The reason for this might be that your whole test suite is executed much more often in CI than on your local development machine.

 If you’re not using a CI service, you should consider using one even if your project is still small.
 Practice has shown that developers tend to forget to run the whole test suite regularly, even when the test suite isn’t large and it doesn’t take much time to execute it.
 This means that every project should use a CI service from the very start.